The Assigned Servant: Production

 Filming took under a month, which over a week spent on location.
 During the shoot, two actors injured themselves during a scene where they fought on top of a cliff and fell twenty feet below into the water.
 The actor Frank Gardiner cut his head falling from a horse during a chase scene, and an actor playing a trooper had four teeth knocked out during a fight.

 Filming took place in the National Park, with Georges River heavily featured.

 Reception

-According to Gavin the film was a big success.
+According to Gavin the film was a big success, "the biggest winner of any Australian picture at the time."
+He said in another interview the film "was played on thirteen different occasions by Tom Howe and was alw'ays a good stand by whenever he was short of a picture."